 There, the parties will be forced to litigate over the “just compensation” for the value of the property.
 Over time, courts have distilled the idea of just compensation to mean “substantially that the owner [of the private property] shall be put in as good position pecuniarily as he would have been if his property had not been taken.”
 (Redevelopment Agency v.
 Gilmore (1985) 38 Cal.3d 790, 797.)
 And by statute, the measure of just compensation is “the fair market value of the property taken.”
 (CCP § 1263.310.)

 Determination of fair market value in a court is immensely complicated, as it heavily involves the Evidence Code.
 Nonetheless, in all cases, the public entity must make a final offer of compensation prior to trial.
 (CCP § 1250.410 (a).)
-And if this offer is proven to be unreasonable, it will allow for the property owner to recover all of its litigation expenses.
-Thus, public entities are again encouraged to be more than fair with their offers to purchase property.
+And if this offer is proven to be unreasonable, it will allow the property owner to recover all of its litigation expenses.
+Thus, public entities are again encouraged to be more than fair with their offers to purchase a property.

 How can the Attorneys at Underwood Law Assist You?